 What is Milk Mawa?

-Simmer milk until half and stirring continuously to get solid remains is milk mawa.
+Simmer milk until half and stir continuously to get solid remains is milk mawa.
 The process seems easy but can be daunting for beginners.
 Even seasoned chefs & cooks accidentally burn their milk.

 Mawa (khoya) is the base ingredient of conventional Indian sweets, aka mithai.
-It gives a silky smooth texture as well as a milky flavour to the recipe.
+It gives a silky smooth texture and a milky flavour to the recipe.
 There are countless recipes wherein mawa is used.
 You can find them on the youtube channel.

 The best part is it’s a great binder.
 Mava tends to hold other ingredients in one place.
 Moreover, it helps you give desired shape too.
 For example, penda, surti ghari, mawa ghughraa, etc. Without it, other ingredients will fall apart.